rcky844/knowledge-handbook/Chemistry/Industrial Chemistry/Arrhenius equation.md

 - constant ($c$): $\log A$

 ↪️ See also: HKDSE 2013 Paper 2 Q1(a)
+> **Note**:
+> - To find the $E_a$ by graph, find the slope of the line.
+> - Only the data values of the best-fit line should be used for calculation.
+> - Remember to check the units given on the graph.

 ##### Mathematical method
 To find the activation energy mathematically, the reactions have to be carried out under two different temperatures.
 Both equations are then combined together: